mikisvaz/rbbt/tutorial/commandline/index.md

     * rbbt tsv change_id: Change columns between formats

 Each command is free to implement its functionality however it wants, if they are badly documented you can always examine the code using the --locate_file to find the path to the actual script file.
+Unless the command is very simple, it usually displays help with the '-h' parameter.

 ```bash
 rbbt workflow task --locate_file